Francis Armstrong (missionary): Biography

 Armstrong made collections of birds that were amongst the earliest contributions to the ornithology of the state.
 The botanist Alex George noted his work in obtaining and preserving plants and animals for sale, but states he is not recorded as the collector of taxonomic specimens.
 The ornithologists Dominic Serventy and Hubert Whittell assume that Armstrong was advised and aided in obtaining birds by his Nyungar friends and associates, and later encounters with the professional field workers John Gilbert and Ludwig Preiss.
 He recorded in a letter that his spare time was focused on birds, and had advertised his services and collections of prepared specimens for sale.

-He died at Perth, Western Australia 22 May 1897.
+He died at Perth on 22 May 1897.

 A window at the Wesley Church commemorates his contributions.